ButterNan/Operating-Systems-Code/README.md

 Output
 Report the students who got left.(Print it to stdout) Write allocation in a file name allocation.txt, with each course number containing number of actual students who enrolled into it.

+Os.c Code contains :-
+A simple bash like shell implementation.
+Handles background and foreground processes,can perform standard IPC operations, like pipes.
+Also handles file, stream buffers and redirections.
+Gives proper perception of bourne shell.